 Impulse: This in a one-issue story where Impulse noticed one of his male classmates turning up with suspicious injuries.
 It actually did get remembered for a (little) while, as in a later issue the boy's mother gets visited in the mental hospital she was put in.

-Gryf's love interests Shun-Day and Shimy both abused him physically at some points, and it's always played for laught.
-While Shun-Day did this due to Accidental Pervert moments, Shimy's attitude was partially justified most of the time, especially when it turned out he had cheated on her.
+Gryf's love interests Shun-Day and Shimy both abused him physically at some points, and it's always played for laughs.

-Sheyla's violence on her brother Razzia was slightly played for laught in a flashback, though it was justified; she had just rescued him from bullies, and was mad he didn't defend himself.
+Sheyla's violence on her brother Razzia was slightly played for laughs in a flashback, when she had just rescued him from bullies, and was mad he didn't defend himself.
 Ironically enough, he eventually learnt how to fight and became stronger than her, only to end up killing her by mistake when they ended up on opposite sides.

 Amusingly enough, the same book portrays an inversion of this trope on the villains' side: when Count Kasino finds out his female assassin Bodyguard Babes have failed to kill his cousins, he starts insulting them and threatening them with a sword.
 Which is played as comedy.